Search This Blog

 Arbutus unedo

-Leaves are evergreen, alternate, simple, elliptical to oblong to obovate shaped, margins coarsely serrated and often some what wavy.
+Leaves are evergreen, alternate, simple, elliptical to oblong to obovate shaped, margins coarsely serrated and often somewhat wavy.
 They have a nice medium green color and are lighter green below.
 Leaves are stiff, typical of many plants from Mediterranean climates.

 Flowers are white, urn-shaped in small pendulous clusters.
 Very attractive if looked at closely.
 Not that showy in mass from 30'.